nand-nor/shardbearer/README.md

 The following sub-crates are part of the `shardbearer` crate/build system:
 - `shardbearer-proto`
 - `shardbearer-core`
+- `shardbearer`

 Maybe more to come, TBD!
+TODO describe whats in each

 The main components giving structure to this system are `shards`, `radiants`, `orders`, and `heralds`.